scoskey/m287/index.md

 * Weeks 1-3: Review of induction, sets, and functions
 * Weeks 4-7: Number theory and algebra
 * Week 8: Midterm assessment
-* Weeks 9-11: Combinatorics and graph theory
+* Weeks 9-11: Combinatorics and/or graph theory
 * Weeks 12-14: Real numbers, sequences, and topology
 * Weeks 15-16: Review and final assessment